People

 Yi Xu

 Yi Xu was a Directed Studies undergraduate student in the lab in Winter 2024.
-She has been accepted to the graduate program at the University of Windsor.
+She is currently pursuing a Master's degree in Applied Social Psychology at the University of Windsor.

 Diana Vassyukova

-Diana obtained her Master of Science in Management degree from the Ted Rogers School of Management at Toronto Metropolitan University in 2023 and is currently working in industry.
+Diana obtained her Master of Science in Management degree from the Ted Rogers School of Management at Toronto Metropolitan University in 2023 and is currently working as a CPFR Analyst with the Mark Anthony Group.